jerryp-hfut/EyeNet-A-Convolutional-Neural-Network-for-Glaucomatous-Fundus-Lesion-Detection/README.md

 Lastly, after all these works are done, <br />
 Terminal: `python train.py`<br />
+this will show you the ROC curve, PR curve, Confusion Matrix, Grad-CAM and t-SNE map.

 ### Use the model to diagnose
 Terminal: `python diagnosis.py`<br />
 Then it will randomly choose 8 figs from ./data/archive/val, and it's four pictures from val/1 and another four from val/0.<br />

+### Visualize the model's OUTPUT and its ability
+Terminal: `python visualize.py`<br />